s100projects/CompuPro_816/README.md

 ## FDD HDD Emulation Drive Bay ##

 Although I have two of the orignal CompuPro external floppy drive bays, I do not have an original hard drive bay.
 This makes it difficult to completely replicate a 1980s Qume Hard Drive setup.
-Adding to that, since the 40MB and 80MB drives that the CompuPro 8/16 originally used are not now widely available and the fact that any 40 year old used drives would be of (very?) dubious reliability, I instead decided to use two Gotek Floppy Emulators and a <b>pdp8online</b> MFM Emulator for hard drive emulation.
+Adding to that, since the 40MB and 80MB drives that the CompuPro 8/16 originally used are not now widely available and the fact that any 40 year old used drives would be of (very?) dubious long term reliability, I instead decided to use two Gotek Floppy Emulators and a <b>pdp8online</b> MFM Emulator for hard drive emulation (see this link for more information on the MFM Emulator [https://www.pdp8online.com/mfm/](https://www.pdp8online.com/mfm/) ).

 ![picture alt](Docs/MFM_EMU-Gotek_Drive_Bay.jpg "CompuPro Emulated Drive Bay")